xicato/xig-documentation/api_doc.md

     , advertisementSettings : AdvertisementSettings
     }
     ```
-    * The valid `txPower` setting are -2.5, 3.5 or 9.5 for XIM devices and 1.5 or 7.5 for XID devices.
+    * The available `txPower` settings for a given device are provided bn the Get Device Communication Configuration call.
     * `dynamicLightStatusConfiguration` is structured as:
     ```
     { warnInterval : Int